bikerironald/requirement-analysis/README.md

 - Quality Assurance: Facilitates better testing and validation since requirements define the criteria for software functionality.
 - takeholder Satisfaction: Increases the chances of delivering a product that meets the user’s needs and business objectives.
 Effective requirement analysis is essential to building reliable, user-friendly, and successful software systems.

+# Why is Requirement Analysis Important?

+Requirement Analysis is a foundational activity in the software development process.
+It directly impacts the success, efficiency, and quality of the final product.
+Below are three key reasons why it is critical in the SDLC:

+1. Prevents Scope Creep and Miscommunication
+By clearly defining what the system should and shouldn't do, requirement analysis prevents scope creep—where new features are added without proper review or approval.
+It also ensures all stakeholders have a shared understanding, reducing miscommunication between clients, developers, and project managers.

+2. Improves Cost and Time Estimation
+Well-defined requirements provide a roadmap for project planning.
+They help teams accurately estimate the resources, time, and budget needed, reducing the risk of delays and overspending.

+3. Enhances Product Quality and User Satisfaction
+When requirements are clearly understood and documented, the development team can build a product that meets user expectations.
+This leads to fewer revisions, smoother testing, and ultimately a higher quality product that delivers real value to the end users.